Alumni & Donor Records Guidelines

 Alumni & Donor Records records all philanthropic activity by means of three primary operations:

 The receiving foundations of the University handle collecting donations and sending receipts.
 As the gifts are collected, they are passed on to Alumni & Donor Records to be processed.
-Once processed, Alumni & Donor Records generates the receipts.
-The respective foundation is responsible for getting receipts to the donors.
-Items for Annual Giving, however, come directly to Alumni & Donor Records.
-Likewise, receipts for Annual Giving donations are mailed directly to the donors from Alumni & Donor Records.
+Alumni & Donor Records generates the receipts and mails them directly to the donor.

 Matching Gifts Processing